curiosum-dev/contexted/README.md

 Both docs and specs are attached as metadata of module once it's compiled and saved as `.beam`.
 In reference to the example of `App.Account` context, it's possible that `App.Account.Users` will not be saved in `.beam` file before the `delegate_all` macro is executed.
 Therefore, first, all of the modules have to be compiled, and saved to `.beam` and only then we can create `@doc` and `@spec` of each delegated function.

 As a workaround, in `Contexted.Tracer.after_compiler/1` all of the contexts `.beam` files are first deleted and then recompiled.
-This is an opt-in functionality, as it extends compilation time, and may produce warnings.
+This is an opt-in functionality, as it extends compilation time.
 If you want to enable it, set the following config value:

 ```elixir
 config :contexted,